Back to Home page

 At any minute we were prepared to counter charge should be Germs succeeded in penetrating our line, but we were not wanted, for the Fire trench was like a wall of steel, against which nothing could prevail.

-Later in the day, the Regiments on our left again attacked, and took up the line of trenches which constituted the original attack, and evening fell with us in possession.
+Later in the day, the Regiments on our left again attacked, and took the line of trenches which constituted the original attack, and evening fell with us in possession.

 7.7.1915